CodeCrew-CodeSchool/Rag-App-POC/backend/README.md

 # Backend

-The backend app setup is the same as the RAG app based on skeleton created in [this repo](https://github.com/CodeCrew-CodeSchool/RAG-Skeleton-App).
+The backend app setup is the same as the RAG app based on skeleton created by DJ in [this repo](https://github.com/CodeCrew-CodeSchool/RAG-Skeleton-App).

 I made the following changes: